Opensource-Academy/programming/101_introduction_to_programming_with_python.md

 print('Thank you!')

 ```
-The above program checks the user input and unless the input is equal to "your name", the script will begin from the start.
+The above program checks the user input and unless the input is equal to (note the `!=` for *not* equal to) "your name", the script will begin from the start.
 If the check turns out to be true, the program will print a thank you and finally end.
 Be careful when writing loops; make sure there is a way to escape them, otherwise you will end up with an endless loop.

 Example of an endless loop: